Buying your home in Shelton

 Step 8 – Close the deal

-You'll get a Loan Estimate (LE) outlining closing costs from your lender within three days of getting your loan application.
+Your mortgage lender will give you a Loan Estimate (LE) outlining closing costs within three days of taking your loan application.
+You'll get a Loan Estimate (LE) outlining your closing costs from your lender within three days of taking your application.

-The estimate is formed from the loan amount.
-RESPA requirements mandate that it has to contain all closing costs and fall within a precise range of accuracy, and I'll examine the estimate and let you know if it all looks permissible.
+The estimate rests on the loan amount.
+RESPA requirements dictate that it has to include all closing costs and fall within a narrow range of accuracy, and I'll review the estimate and let you know if everything looks good.

-Then it's time to close on your home.
-This will most often take place at a title company or escrow office and should be a smooth and stress-free affair.
+Then it's time to close on your house.
+This will likely occur at a title company or escrow office and will likely be a smooth and easygoing affair.

 Step 9 – Move in

 Congratulations!
 It's time to move into your new home.
 Enjoy it.
-And if you need anything or have any questions, simply contact me at (360) 426-5555 or e-mail me at .
+And if you need anything, be sure to contact me at (360) 426-5555 or e-mail me at .